 - rebound sebum production as you withdraw from the sebum-suppressing drugs drospirenone (Yasmin) or cyproterone (Brenda or Diane), or

-- a temporary surge in androgens (male hormones) as your ovaries kick back into action, and during which time you could be mistakenly diagnosed with PCOS.
+- a temporary surge in androgens (male hormones) as your ovaries kick back into action, during which time you could be mistakenly diagnosed with PCOS.

 The withdrawal process won’t last forever, but it could last up to a year or more.
 And post-pill acne usually peaks about six months off the pill—just when you were about to give up hope.

 Don’t give up hope!
 You’ll eventually get through the drug withdrawal process.

 Natural treatment of post-pill acne

 For best results, start treatment a couple of months before you stop the pill.
 That way, your skin will be less reactive and better able to withdraw from the drugs.

 - Avoid normal A1 cow’s dairy because it spikes a hormone called IGF-1 and because it contains an inflammatory protein called A1 casein which can stimulate mast cells and histamine.
-Avoid all normal dairy (yogurt, cheese, ice cream, milky coffees) but you can have butter (which has almost no casein) and goat or sheep dairy (which have only A2 casein).
+Avoid all normal dairy (yogurt, cheese, ice cream, milky coffees), but you can have butter (which has almost no casein) and goat or sheep dairy (which has only A2 casein).

 - Reduce sugar because (like dairy) it spikes IGF-1.
 Sugar is the high-dose fructose you get from desserts, honey, fruit juice, and dried fruit, not the low-dose fructose you get from whole fruit.
 Read my blog post about high-dose fructose.

 - Take zinc.
 Zinc is the perfect medicine for post-pill acne because it reduces keratin, kills bacteria and reduces testosterone.
-Read 7 ways zinc rescues hormones and remember, you’ll probably need at least 30 mg of a good quality zinc such as a liquid.
+Read 7 ways zinc rescues hormones, and remember, you’ll probably need at least 30 mg of good quality zinc, such as a liquid.

 - Consider taking DIM (diindolylmethane), which is a phytonutrient from broccoli.
 DIM is a natural androgen blocker and is one of the most popular natural treatments for acne.